Tryliom/Box2d/01-SpaceShooter/README.md

 ## Future

 - Add an enemy that load his attack in 5sec (with an animation) and gain high velocity in the direction his facing
-- Ajouter un shotgun qui tire à courte distance avec masse bullets
+- Ajouter un shotgun qui tire à courte distance avec masse bullets (qui remplace le canon par défaut)
 - Make Tail a class that can be assigned to any entities, create a tail for each enemy

 ## Bug